reab5555/WhisperCap/README.md

 ### Remarks
 * We recommend to go through the transcribed text to check that it is in fact correct.
 * It uses the model and sends a request to the server twice, once for exporting text and once for exporting subtitles, so this should be taken into account.
-* Processing time may vary depending on the size and duration of the video or audio file, network stability and availability.
+* Processing time may vary depending on the size and duration of the video or audio file, network or local computation stability and availability.

 ### Scripts
 There are two options running the model and transcribing: